 The Trust The Jersey Community Relations Trust.
 The States The States of Jersey.
 The Committee The body of persons from time to time in accordance with the provisions of paragraph 5.1.

-Auditor The person or persons appointed by the Committee in

-accordance with the provisions of paragraph 6.8.

-The Law The Loi (1862) sur les teneures en fidéicommis et

-l'incorporation d'associations, as amended.

-Independent A person who is not a States Member and who has no business affairs and the affairs of the Trust.
+Auditor The person or persons appointed by the Committee in accordance with the provisions of paragraph 6.8.
+The Law The Loi (1862) sur les teneures en fidéicommis et l'incorporation d'associations, as amended.
+Independent Trustee A person who is not a States Member and who has no significant or material link between his/her personal or business affairs and the affairs of the Trust.

-Trustee significant or material link between his/her personal or